Jeff Beliveau: Chicago Cubs

 The Chicago Cubs drafted Beliveau in the 18th round (551st overall) of the 2008 MLB draft.
-After signing with the Cubs, he appeared in one game for the Arizona League Cubs in the rookie-level Arizona League, before receiving a promotion to the Boise Hawks of the Class-A Short Season Northwest League.
+After signing with the Cubs, he appeared in one game for the Arizona League Cubs in the rookie-level Arizona League, before receiving a promotion to the Boise Hawks of the Low-A Northwest League.
 In 2008, he had a combined 2–1 record, a 2.80 earned run average, 52 strikeouts and 28 walks in 35 1/3 innings.
-Beliveau joined the Peoria Chiefs of the Class-A Midwest League in 2009, earning a promotion to the Daytona Cubs of the Class-A Advanced Florida State League in 2010.
+Beliveau joined the Peoria Chiefs of the Single-A Midwest League in 2009, earning a promotion to the Daytona Cubs of the High-A Florida State League in 2010.
 Beliveau pitched for Daytona and the Tennessee Smokies of the Double-A Southern League in 2011.
-The Cubs added Beliveau to the 40 man roster after the 2011 season to protect him from the Rule 5 draft.
+The Cubs added Beliveau to their 40-man roster after the 2011 season to protect him from the Rule 5 draft.

-Beliveau made his MLB debut with the Cubs on 22 July 2012.
+Beliveau made his MLB debut with the Cubs on July 22, 2012.
 The Cubs designated him for assignment after the season.

 Tampa Bay Rays

 Beliveau was claimed by the Texas Rangers, who optioned him to the Round Rock Express of the Triple-A Pacific Coast League for the start of the 2013 season.
 After designating him for assignment, the Rangers traded him to the Tampa Bay Rays on 16 April.

-On 27 August 2013, Beliveau was recalled by the Rays from the Triple-A Durham Bulls.
-He did not get into any games before being optioned to the Double-A Montgomery Biscuits on 29 August.
-He was recalled on 21 September after an 18-inning game against the Baltimore Orioles.
+On August 27, 2013, Beliveau was recalled by the Rays from the Triple-A Durham Bulls.
+He did not get into any games before being optioned to the Double-A Montgomery Biscuits on August 29.
+He was recalled on September 21 after an 18-inning game against the Baltimore Orioles.
 In 2014, Beliveau made 30 relief appearances and posted a 2.63 earned run average and 28 strikeouts in 24 innings.
 In 2015, he made five appearances for Tampa and had a 13.50 earned run average.

 Baltimore Orioles

-Beliveau signed a minor league contract with the Baltimore Orioles in December 2015.

-He spent the 2016 season with the Advanced-A Frederick Keys and the Double-A Bowie Baysox, where he had a combined 4–0 record, 2.54 earned run average, and 66 strikeouts in 492/3 innings.
+Beliveau signed a minor league contract with the Baltimore Orioles on December 5, 2015.
+He spent the 2016 season with the High-A Frederick Keys and the Double-A Bowie Baysox, where he had a combined 4–0 record, 2.54 earned run average, and 66 strikeouts in 492/3 innings.
+He elected free agency following the season on November 7, 2016.

 Toronto Blue Jays

-On 15 December 2016, Beliveau signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training.
+On December 15, 2016, Beliveau signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training.

 Beliveau started the 2017 season with the Triple-A Buffalo Bisons.
-He was called up by the Blue Jays on 5 June 2017, while the team was in Oakland.
-On 22 July, Beliveau was designated for assignment.
-He cleared waivers and was outrighted to the Buffalo Bisons on 25 July.
-On 13 October, Beliveau elected free agency.
+He was called up by the Blue Jays on June 5, 2017, while the team was in Oakland.
+On July 22, Beliveau was designated for assignment.
+He cleared waivers and was outrighted to the Buffalo Bisons on July 25.
+On October 13, Beliveau elected free agency.